Fed market gurus prep rate hike amid last-minute anxieties

 Minutes from Fed meetings in Washington suggest anxiety over the mechanics of liftoff, with policymakers in January considering tweaks to ON RRP but also sounding more willing to use it aggressively.

-The overnight repo facility has been tested for 18 months running and is open to 164 money funds, banks, and government sponsored enterprises like Fannie Mae FNMA.OB and Freddie Mac FMCC.OB.
+The overnight repo facility has been tested for 18 months running and is open to 164 money funds, banks, and government sponsored enterprises like Fannie Mae and Freddie Mac.

 Unlike Wall Street’s primary dealers that have long served as the New York Fed’s counterparties, the central bank does not directly regulate money markets.
 That’s causing some concern.
 In her report to Congress in March, Yellen highlighted that money markets, which are key to the planned liftoff, remain vulnerable to investor runs.